Doreen Lawrence: Early and personal life

-Lawrence was born in Clarendon, Jamaica in 1952.
-At the age of nine, she emigrated to England.
+Lawrence was born in Clarendon, Jamaica, in 1952.
+At the age of nine, she emigrated to the United Kingdom.
 She completed her education in south-east London, before becoming a bank worker.
 In 1972, she married Neville Lawrence.
 Together they had three children: Stephen (13 September 1974 – 22 April 1993); Stuart, born in 1977; and Georgina, born in 1982.
 The couple divorced in 1999.

 Murder of Stephen Lawrence

 Following the murder of their son Stephen in 1993, Doreen and Neville Lawrence claimed that the Metropolitan Police investigation was not being conducted in a professional manner, citing incompetence and racism as prime flaws.
+In 1994 the Lawrences initiated a private prosecution of five of the suspects, but the evidence was insufficient, resulting in their acquittal, and no prospect of subsequent conviction due to the double jeopardy law.
 In 1999, after years of campaigning, and with the support of many in the community, the media and politics, a wide-ranging judicial inquiry was established by Jack Straw, the Home Secretary.
 Chaired by Sir William MacPherson, the inquiry was to investigate the circumstances of Stephen Lawrence's death.
-The public inquiry was the subject of intense media interest which became international when it concluded that the Metropolitan Police was "institutionally racist" and that this was one of the primary causes of their failure to solve the case.
+The public inquiry was the subject of intense media interest, which became international when it concluded that the Metropolitan Police was "institutionally racist."
+The report also recommended changes in the double jeopardy law, which were passed in 2003 and came into effect in 2005.
+In 2010, after a review of the forensic and other evidence started in 2006, two of the murderers were re-arrested and tried and found guilty in 2011-12.